Sure, it’s not the most exciting day of the year, but you might be surprised by how satisfied a streamlined software renewal process leaves you.

 To renew or to not renew

 That is the question.
 And it is not necessarily an easy one to answer.
-As your business develops, the tools and software features you need to succeed might change as well.
+As your business develops, the software products and features you need to succeed might change as well.
 While it may not seem as if you need to switch things up, evaluating your current situation and alternatives is a good practice to partake in every time software renewal season comes around.

 Renewing software is a big part of staying compliant.
 Check out our resource on software compliance for more tips on abiding by software law.